 The RA field contains a (#1893)MAC address that identifies the intended immediate recipient STA(s), on the WM, for the information contained in the frame body field.

-NOTE—In the case of a device utilizing Enhanced Data Privacy (EDP), the RA field can be a randomized MAC address that does not correspond to the MAC address used at association or to the STA’s DS MAC address.
+NOTE—In the case of a device utilizing Enhanced Data Privacy (EDP), the RA field can be a randomized MAC address that is not equal to the OTA MAC address used at association or to the STA’s DS MAC address.

 9.2.4.3.8 TA field